Skip to content

 The Problem With Mass-Market and Overseas Leather Gear

-Mass-produced jackets made overseas cut corners in ways that aren't visible until you own them.
-The leather might feel soft initially because it's heavily treated with chemicals that wash out after a few washes.
-Stitching gets done on automated lines that don't account for stress points where leather splits.
+Mass-produced jackets made overseas cut corners in ways that aren’t visible until you own them.
+The leather might feel soft initially because it’s heavily treated with chemicals that wash out after a few cleanings.
+Stitching is done on automated lines that don’t account for stress points where leather splits.
 Lining materials are chosen for cost, not durability, so they tear and bunch within a year.

 Action: Check the return policy before purchase.
 If they won’t take it back within 30 days, they’re not confident in the product.

 American leather suppliers maintain stricter tanning standards.
-The hides are chosen carefully, tanned using methods that preserve the grain while creating durability, and inspected before they leave the facility.
-That costs more money upfront.
+Hides are chosen carefully, tanned using methods that preserve the grain while creating durability, and inspected before they leave the facility.
+That costs more upfront.
 Mass producers skip those steps.

 The construction difference is obvious once you see it.
 American-made jackets are sewn by people who understand how leather moves and wears.
 Seams are reinforced at stress points.
 Leather is beveled at edges to prevent cracking.
 Hardware is sourced from manufacturers who’ve been in business for decades, not the cheapest bidder that year.

-Fit is designed for the actual bodies of American riders.
-Wider shoulders, different arm lengths, different torso proportions.
-A jacket that fits you properly doesn't require compensation when you're riding.
-You're not uncomfortable, and you're not struggling with excess material.
+Fit is designed for the actual bodies of American riders — wider shoulders, different arm lengths, different torso proportions.
+A jacket that fits properly doesn’t require compensation when you’re riding.

 The leather itself continues to improve with age.
-American tanning creates hides that develop a patina, become more supple, and actually look better after years of riding.
+American tanning creates hides that develop a patina, become more supple, and look better after years of riding.
 Import leather often just looks tired.
+For the deeper case, see our Made in USA leather investment guide.

 We started because we rode.
 We wore jackets that didn’t fit right, broke apart, or looked cheap after six months.
 We couldn’t find what we wanted, so we started making it ourselves.

-Twenty-five years means we've worked through every problem that exists in leather apparel.
-We've seen what works after 50,000 miles and what fails after 5,000.
-We've adjusted cuts, refined stitching patterns, and sourced leather from tanneries that understand our standards.
-We've made thousands of jackets, and every one taught us something.
+Twenty-five years means we’ve worked through every problem that exists in leather apparel.
+We’ve seen what works after 50,000 miles and what fails after 5,000.
+We’ve adjusted cuts, refined stitching patterns, and sourced leather from tanneries that understand our standards.
+Every jacket taught us something.

-That experience isn't marketing talk.
-It shows up in details.
-The way our motorcycle jackets sit on your frame.
-The depth of the pockets.
-The placement of vents.
-The weight distribution so the jacket doesn't ride up when you're leaned forward on the bike.
-These aren't accidents—they're decisions made by people who've worn them.
+That experience shows up in details — the way our motorcycle jackets sit on your frame, the depth of the pockets, the placement of vents, the weight distribution so the jacket doesn’t ride up when you’re leaned forward on the bike.
+These aren’t accidents.
+They’re decisions made by people who’ve worn them.

 Action: Look for retailers who can explain why they chose specific leather, stitching methods, and hardware.
 If they can’t, they’re just resellers.